-Some people swear that echinacea and vitamin C helps them stave off cold and flu like nothing else.
+Some people swear that echinacea and vitamin C helps them stave off cold and flu like magic potions.
 They’re so steadfast in those beliefs that the shortage of scientific evidence to support them doesn’t seem to matter.
 But that’s not to say that these scientifically unsupported preventative measures don’t work.
 The fact that people believe they do might be why, experts say.
+For more ways to bolster your health, here are 40 Ways to Prevent Breast Cancer After 40.

 Scientists do agree on the efficacy of a good night’s sleep in lowering your chances of getting sick.
 According to recent research, people who sleep only five to six hours a night have a 30% chance of catching a cold, while those who get more than seven hours reduce their risk to 17%.
 Having trouble?
 These 10 Ways to Sleep Better Tonight will help you get the best shuteye of your life.